Kalamazoo Phosphorus Reduction Program

 Keep fertilizer on cropland and out of waterways, protecting wildlife and improving water quality.

 This program is driven by farmers.
 Within this program, farmers can choose to implement cover crops, strip till, no till, or a combination of these practices.
 Farmers will then submit a bid payment they would accept to implement practices that reduce nutrient runoff.
 It takes minutes to apply, and the application only requires your chosen practices, maps of the fields, and the farmer's bid price to install and maintain the practices.
-For questions or to start an application, reach out to Bonne Matheson, Soil Conservation Technician.
+For questions or to start an application, reach out to Emily Brown, Soil Conservation Technician.

 The field(s) must be within the program area (shown in Area Map);

 The selected practice(s) must not have been implemented on the field(s) in 2021; and